gaehlerm/SoftwareEngineering/README.md

         return self._data
 ```

-This `FakeCSVReader` has clearly not a complete implementation of the `CSVReader`.
-It has just enough to save some data and read it again.
+This `FakeCSVReader` clearly does not have a complete implementation of the `CSVReader`.
+It has just enough capacity to store some data and retrieve it later.
 But this might be enough to make your tests pass.
-Fakes should be used whenever a mock is not sufficient for your test case.
-The fake has clearly more functionality.
+Mocks should be used whenever a mock is not sufficient for your test case.
+The fake clearly has more functionality.

-### Dependency injection
+### Dependency Injection

 Faking and mocking are closely related to dependency injection (DI).

-When using DI you can create a new object from scratch, for example an object returning an API key.
+When using DI you can create a new object from scratch, for example, an object that returns an API key.
 Now let's first look at the code without DI [https://Python-dependency-injector.ets-labs.org/introduction/di_in_Python.html].

 ```py
 import os